 As director of Growing Health Together, Gillian also supports the GP leads working in the other areas of East Surrey, supports linkages with partner organisations in East Surrey and across the county, and facilitates a community of practice.

-The Men in Sheds group will be meeting every Tuesday from 9am – 12pm and 4:30pm – 6pm, starting 1st August 2023.
+The Men in Sheds group meets every Tuesday at the Horley Health Hub from 9am – 3pm

 Find out more about the Mens Sheds initiative.